Information Sessions for Prospective Applicants

 - Recommendations are required from persons who can address your ability and potential for graduate education and professional social work practice (i.e., former professors, employment supervisors, professional colleagues).
 If you graduated from college within the last 5 years, one recommendation from a professor or instructor is required.
 If you are applying for Advanced Standing, one of your three recommendations must be from your faculty advisor or chairperson of your B.S.W.
 Program.
 For all applicants: if more than one of the three recommendations is personal, the file will be considered incomplete and will not be reviewed.
 At least two references should be academic or professional.

-- Submit a personal narrative statement that describes your interest in social work, your career goals, and your commitment to social and economic justice.
+- Submit a personal narrative statement that describes your interest in social work and your commitment to social and economic justice.
 Specific instructions for the narrative statement are provided on the MSW Application Checklist page.

 Persons who hold a nonimmigrant type visa have additional application requirements.
 Please refer to the University of Houston's information for International Applicants.

 A nonrefundable $60.00 application fee, payable by check or money order must accompany your application.
-Any application received after March 1st (fall) or October 1st (spring) is a late application; a non-refundable additional late fee of $50.00 will be charged.
+Any application received after March 1st (fall) is a late application; a non-refundable additional late fee of $50.00 will be charged.

 An additional fee of $75.00 is charged for international applicants.